Drive deep into the hills of Andalucia, and you just might stumble across a village that’s not the typical white… but rather a bright blue!

 Parking on the outskirts of town is fairly simple, and the small size means that once you arrive, nothing is a far walk away.

-We recommend renting a small car through Discover Cars, which will allow you to compare the prices and inclusions of multiple companies at the same time and choose the best car for you from there.
+We recommend renting a small car through Discover Cars, which is a search aggregate that allows you to compare prices and inclusions of multiple companies and choose the best car for you from there.

-In 2011, Sony Pictures approached the town of Juzcar about transforming their typical whitewashed Andalucian town into Spain’s Smurf Village to promote the new Smurfs movie.
+In 2011, Sony Pictures approached the town of Júzcar about transforming their typical whitewashed Andalucian town into Spain’s Smurf Village to promote the then-new Smurfs movie.

-The paint was only supposed to be temporary, but tourism picked up, and eventually, a decade had passed with Juzcar remaining a blue village.
+The paint was only supposed to be temporary, but tourism picked up, and eventually, more than a decade had passed with Júzcar remaining a blue village.

 Visiting won’t take longer than an afternoon–but here’s what to do while you’re there!